Syncleus/aparapi-native/README.md

 make
 ```

-Alternatively you can do the linux compile via a Docker container by issuing the following command (equivelant to the above)
+Alternatively you can do the Linux and Windows compile via a Docker container by issuing the following command (equivelant to the above)

 ```
 UID=${UID} GID=${GID} docker-compose up